 Frequently Asked Questions

-The outage map is updated every 15 minutes.
-Depending on when the outage is reported and recorded in the system, the delay for it to be displayed can be up to 15 minutes.
+The outage map is updated every 15-30 minutes.
+Depending on when the outage is reported and recorded in the system, the delay for it to be displayed can be up to 15-30 minutes.
+The Oahu outage map is updated every 15 minutes while the Maui County and Hawaii Island outage maps are updated every 30 minutes.

 Yes.
 Even though an outage may be displayed in your area, please always report your outage if you are without power.
 Reporting the outage gives our crew information about your specific address, and allows us to ensure that we restore power to all those affected.